 Emilie grew up in Calais, Vermont and graduated from U-32 High School in 2003.
 She then attended the University of Vermont (UVM) to study Nutrition and Food Sciences ('08) before completing her Doctorate in Physical Therapy degree in 2010.
 She has worked for six years in small out-patient clinics in central Vermont specializing in the Graston Technique, Dynamic Neuromuscular Stabilization (DNS), manual therapy, orthotic evaluation and casting, and ergonomic evaluations.
 In addition, she spent 14 months traveling on the west coast, where she completed two traveling physical therapy rotations.
 During her time at UVM, she was a four-year member of the UVM women's lacrosse team.
 Her passion for lacrosse and coaching has continued, as she has been the head coach of the U-32 girls team since 2011.
 She lives in East Montpelier with her husband Chris and baby boy Theo, and loves swimming, playing broomball and hockey, and doing Yoga and Pilates.

 AnnaMaria DiPietropaolo is originally from Northern Virginia, relocating to Vermont in 2013.
 She has trained in street dance, ballet, modern, tap, musical theater, jazz, and many other modern dance forms.
+She has a strong interest in the preservation and education of Black dance forms and their communities, as well as the relationship between dance and neurodivergence/mental illness, with the ultimate goal of making dance more accessible and inclusive to all by dismantling deeply rooted biases.
 She was a member of Contemporary Dance and Fitness Studio's Teen Jazz company in high school, has attended intensives such as Rennie Harris' Illadelph Legends and Bates Dance Festival, and most recently completed American Dance Festival.
-She currently resides in central Vermont, working as a office manager and dance assistant, and spends her spare time creating all different kinds of art.
+She currently resides in central Vermont, working as an office manager and dancer/choreographer, and spends her spare time creating all different kinds of art.